fzer0x/dev.fzer0x.fucksolidexplorer/README.md

 4. Reboot your device (or force stop Solid Explorer).
 5. Open the FuckSolidExplorer app to verify the activation status.

-## Usage

-Once activated, Solid Explorer will show a license status of **"UNLOCKED BY fzer0x"**.
-All premium features like cloud storage plugins and customization options will be available immediately.

 ## Build

 You can build the project using Android Studio: